-Scratch introduces programming concepts in an engaging way to a wide range of students from 3rd grade to college intro to CS classes.
+Scratch introduces programming concepts in an engaging way to a wide range of students from third grade to college intro to CS classes.

-The graphical coding environment makes it easy to create animated stories, interactive programs and games.
-Students learn the fundamental building blocks of computer programming, such as loops and conditional statements, without the pain of debugging syntax errors.
+The graphical coding environment makes it easy to create animated stories, interactive programs, and games.
+Students learn the fundamental building blocks of block-based programming, such as loops and conditional statements, without the difficulty of debugging syntax errors.

 A Codio guide with a Scratch window and a running Scratch program